How to grow plants from seeds: step by step

 Coco coir for healthy seed growth

-Coco dots are perfect for starting seeds.
+Coco dot seed starter pellets are perfect for starting seeds.
 Containing all the benefits of coco coir, they’re water retentive, naturally sterile, and offer excellent drainage and aeration.

 Once the seeds have germinated, coco dots can be transplanted with seedlings directly into pots or beds.